open-life-science/open-life-science.github.io/_posts/2023-06-07-OLS-8-and-africa-trial-run.md

 up to four in-person mentorship sessions for a maximum of three selected participant projects from each country.

 A maximum of **3 projects from Kenya** and **3 from South Africa** will be admitted into the trial run.
-If more projects from these countries apply and get selected for Open Seeds, a second selection process for the trail run will take place.
+If more projects from these countries apply and get selected for Open Seeds, a second selection process for the trial run will take place.

 The goal, learning objectives, timelines, and schedules can be found on OLS's [website]({% link ols-8.md %}).